 Click here for mission trip application.
 Applications are also avaliable on the second floor of the Wallace Student Center in the Office of the Campus Minister.
-Applications are due October 14, 2013.
+Applications are still being accepted for the Roanoke Rapids trip.
 Please contact Jordan Tripp with questions or concerns.
 Interest Meetings will be held in Taylor 125 at 12 p.m. & 5 p.m. on September 25, 2013.

 2013 - 2014 Mission Trips

 Campbell will continue its relationship with the Christian Activities Center, chaplained by Campbell Divinity graduate Drew Phillips.
 A team will minister to marginalized children and youth, including tutoring, homework, computers, recreation and games, and just hanging out.

 - Cost: $300/student

 Work with the Union Mission of Roanoke Rapids within their ministry of programs, including a men’s recovery program, monthly food distribution and community meals, a thrift and clothing store, and a job placement program.

 Campus Ministries will work with Living Hope, where "ministries seek to impact South Africa's Cape Peninsula with a holistic approach that effects spiritual, physical, economic and political change."
 Includes working with children in Barcelona Orphanage.

 - Date: May 22-June 2, 2014